Feds looking into bias motivation after suspect arrested in Louisiana church burnings

 Breaking News Emails

-Louisiana fire officials said Thursday that the three fires that incinerated three historically black churches are connected by the same suspect, but federal authorities are still determining if he was motivated by hate or racial bias.
+Louisiana fire officials said Thursday that the fires that incinerated three historically black churches are connected to the same suspect, but federal authorities are still determining if he was motivated by hate or racial bias.

 Matthews was taken into custody late Wednesday without incident.